allenhwkim/angular-template/README.md

     preprocess: <function>, enables you to modify your template before parsing it as HTML.
 E.g. You can remove some attributes with RegExp
     includeDirs: <array of string>, a list of paths where to look for template
     cache: <string>, specify cache key to avoid reading files from disk every time
+    locale: <object> an object compatible with one found in locales/en_US.js

 Converting Angular-Like Expressions
 ------------------------------------------------